 You will, however, have to deal with a new Heartless, and it’s a little strange: it’s all purple-black, and fades into the darkness when it dies instead of releasing a heart, like the Shadow and Darkside.
 These are Darkballs, spheroid balloon-like enemies with two tentacles that look a bit like the Shadows’ tiny antennae, and something of a tail.
 They’re also total bores.
 They bite, they flail around, they go invisible and invincible for a long time… also like the Shadows, come to think of it… and their stats are terrible.
 If they weren’t fliers (meaning Beast is awful at fighting them) they wouldn’t be worth talking about at all.
 Now that I’ve said that, I guess the Shadows and Darkballs have “sucking” in common, too?

 Once you work out how to use Hollow Bastion’s elevators (or just jump off the right ledge, that’s fine too), you have to navigate under the castle with the help of those magic bubbles from before: the ones that let you walk under the water.
 Once you make it past the pools of magic water, you get inside the castle’s walls and come to the most unfair bonus puzzle in the game.
 I didn’t know you could even do this until Kingdom Hearts was eleven years old: you can freeze the magic bubbles with Blizzard and climb on top of them.
 The game never prompts you to do this.
 To my understanding, this is only useful in one place, but they knew how tough it was to work out, because that’s where they crammed Hollow Bastion’s Dark Matter in Final Mix.
-(There is a second Dark Matter in Hollow Bastion out in the open, but I can only assume that’s making up for Atlantica not having one.)
+(There is a second Dark Matter in Hollow Bastion out in the open, which I can only assume is making up for Atlantica not having one.)
 To make matters worse, this chest is held near the entrance to the room, and as I said a few posts back: that’s where you’re instinctively taught never to look for things!

 From there on out it’s pretty simple: you bash through some walls with Beast, and do a series of switch puzzles to navigate the gates in the basement.
 Then it’s allllll the way back to the front gates, preferably with a pit stop at a save point if you know what’s good for you.
 Because even though Riku got into the Hollow Bastion ages ago, he apparently hasn’t gone any further, and will be waiting for you just inside.